Dr. Lance Barrett-Lennard

 Julie started with the Marine Mammal Research Program in the summer of 2020 and transitioned to her current role as an interim Coordinator in 2021.
 After completing her HBSc in Biology and Graduate Certificate in Leadership and Applied Public Affairs at Trinity Western University in 2017, she moved to Vancouver Island to pursue a career in marine science.
 Julie has worked as a Dockside Fisheries Observer, Marine Sciences Educator, Coastal Naturalist, and Field Assistant across the BC coast.

 Aaron has been acting as the Coordinator for the Southern Vancouver Island Cetacean Research Initiative since he joined the Marine Mammal Research Program in 2019.
 Here he works to promote the BC Cetacean Sightings Network, educate BC residents about whale conservation, and coordinate research in the Southern Vancouver Island area.
 Since completing his BSc in Zoology from the University of Calgary, Aaron has worked both as a researcher and educator in the non-profit sector.
 He graduated from the University of British Columbia in 2019 with a MSc in Zoology where he studied the diving physiology of Steller sea lions.

-Coordinator, BC Cetacean Sightings Network
+Research Scientist, BC Cetacean Sightings Network

 Lauren joined Ocean Wise in 2019.
 She oversees BCCSN data collection and is responsible for conducting research using BCCSN data to increase understanding of the abundance and seasonal distribution of cetaceans and sea turtles in British Columbia.
 Prior to starting with the BCCSN, Lauren completed her PhD at Trent University, focusing on the ecology and conservation of Indo-Pacific humpback dolphins in Hong Kong and Taiwan.